-When first arriving at SUU, all new international students are required to report to the Sargon Heinrich Global Engagement Center before the start date listed on their I-20.
+When first arriving at SUU, all new international students are required to report to International Student & Scholar Services before the start date listed on their I-20.
 Students arriving after this date may not be granted admission to the United States.

 The Check-In process will complete your admission to Southern Utah University, and ensure compliance with immigration requirements.
 During the Check-In process, students will review their information with the school and complete the steps necessary to ensure compliance with immigration requirements.
 Students will also be provided a schedule for arrival week services and activities that will help students adjust to their new home.

 New Student Check-In - This checklist will help students plan for their check-in.

 Confirming student’s personal information ensures that SUU has the correct contact information, and ensures that the information contained on the immigration documents is correct.
 In addition to updating student’s information with SUU, the Department of Homeland Security (DHS) requires that students update their new address on the USCIS system within 10 days of any change.
 Consult the website below for information about updating your address.